Implement Best Practices for App Security

 You can take the following preventative measures:

-• Disable unused endpoints within the Mendix Developer Portal completely by applying a deny all access preset on them
+• Disable unused endpoints within the Mendix Portal completely by applying a deny all access preset on them

 • Apply IP filtering or client certificate authentication to restrict access